 If you have asthma like I do, then you know what it’s like to struggle to breathe.
-Thankfully, essentials are just one of many natural tools you can use to alleviate your symptoms (see how I treat my asthma naturally here).
+Thankfully, essential oils are just one of many natural tools you can use to alleviate your symptoms (see how I treat my asthma naturally here).
 Let’s dive into the absolute best ones for your lungs – along with a few warnings.

 Anti-Inflammatory Essential Oils For Asthma & The Lungs: About This List

 If you have asthma, you may be wary of essential oils, because so many people overexaggerate their effects to make a quick sale.
-It’s easy to want a quick fix, and the essential oils on this list are not a quick fix.
-That’s because there are no quick fixes for asthma – just healthy choices you can make daily to counteract your worst symptoms (see how I was able to relieve all my asthma symptoms here).
+It’s easy to want a quick fix, but the essential oils on this list are not a quick fix.
+That’s because there are no quick fixes for asthma – just healthy choices you can make daily to counteract your worst symptoms (see how I was able to relieve all my worst asthma symptoms here).

-That said, just because essential oils aren’t a cure-all, and just because they can’t replace your medicine, that doesn’t mean you can’t experiment to see if they help you breathe better.
+That said, just because essential oils aren’t a cure-all, and just because they can’t replace your medicine, that doesn’t mean you can’t experiment to see if they help you breathe better or feel better.
 When I look at essential oils for asthma, I look for ones with anti-inflammatory, antiseptic and/or bronchodilating properties, because these seem to be the most likely to help me breathe better.

 In fact, according to this 2015 study, “oils with a high phenol content, for instance thyme and clove, have antiseptic properties.
 Because of their wide‐ranging and complex effects, e.g. antibacterial, antiviral, anti‐inflammatory, mucolytic, bronchodilator, etc., they can be used as valuable materials in the treatment of different respiratory tract diseases.”